fundacionctic/connector-building-blocks/README.md

 > [!CAUTION]
 > Please note that most of the code in this repository is still a work in progress and will thus likely go through several breaking changes throughout its development.

-## ToDo

-- [ ] Finalise the design of our authentication extension, which will be based on W3C Verifiable Credentials (VC) and Decentralised Identifiers (DID).
-- [ ] Improve the documentation to demonstrate the integration of W3C VC and DID into the deployment process.
-- [ ] Remove the need to use PKCS12 keystores in production.
-- [ ] Consider writing additional examples of deployment.

 ## Introduction